vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 atra dvayam
 Here the dvayam,55
 55 That is, here one recites the dvaya-mantra, the quintessential mantra of surrender or taking refuge.
+123

+## References
-123 Rāmānuja’s Nityagrantham (“Manual of Daily Worship”): A Translation 379 References Ahirbudhnya Saṃhitā of the Pāncarātra Āgama.
+- Ahirbudhnya Saṃhitā of the Pāncarātra Āgama.
 1916.
 Edited by M. D. Rāmānujācārya.
 Volume 1.
 Madras: Adyar Library.
-Carman, John Braisted.
+- Carman, John Braisted.
 1974.
 The Theology of Rāmānuja: An Essay in Interreligious Understanding.
 New Haven: Yale University Press.
-Clooney, Francis X. 2018 [2017–2018].
+- Clooney, Francis X. 2018 [2017–2018].
 “Rāmānuja’s Nityam: A Neglected Key to His Theology.”
 Brahmavidyā (The Adyar Library Bulletin) 81–82 (Special Issue: Śrī Rāmānuja’s Sahasrābdi): 231– 64.
-Clooney, Francis X. Forthcoming.
+- Clooney, Francis X. Forthcoming.
 “Meditation in Practice in Theory: Rāmānuja’s Prescriptions on Meditation in the Nityam in Light of His Commentarial Works.”
 In Godabarisha Mishra, ed., a volume of essays marking the one thousandth birth anniversary of Rāmānuja.
 In preparation.
-Dutta, Ranjeeta.
+- Dutta, Ranjeeta.
 2014.
 From Hagiographies to Biographies: Rāmānuja in Tradition and History.
 New Delhi: Oxford University Press.
-Esnoul, Anne-Marie.
+- Esnoul, Anne-Marie.
 1972.
 “Le Nityagrantha de Rāmānuja.”
 Journal Asiatique 260, 1–2: 39–78.
 Garuḍa Vāhana Paṇḍita.
 1978.
 Divyasūricaritam, with the Hindi rendering by Paṇḍita Mādhavācārya (eds.
 T. A. Sampath Kumaracharya and K. K. A. Venkatatachari).
 Bombay: Ananthacharya Research Institute.
-Krishna Ayyangar Swami, N. S. See Rāmānuja 2010.
+- Krishna Ayyangar Swami, N. S. See Rāmānuja 2010.
-Krishnaswami, K. R. See Rāmānuja 2014.
+- Krishnaswami, K. R. See Rāmānuja 2014.
-Krishnaswami Ayyangar, S. See Rāmānuja 1976.
+- Krishnaswami Ayyangar, S. See Rāmānuja 1976.
-Lester, Robert C. 1966.
+- Lester, Robert C. 1966.
 “Rāmānuja and Śrī-Vaiṣṇavism: The Concept of Prapatti or Śaranāgati.”
 History of Religions 5, 2: 266–82.
-Lester, Robert C. 1976.
+- Lester, Robert C. 1976.
 Rāmānuja on the Yoga.
 Madras: The Adyar Library and Research Centre.
 Paramasaṁhitā (of the Pāñcharātra).
 1940.
 Edited and Translated into English by S. Krishnaswami Aiyangar.
 Baroda: Oriental Institute.
-Ramabhadracharya, N. S. See Rāmānuja 2009.
+- Ramabhadracharya, N. S. See Rāmānuja 2009.
-Rāmānuja.
+- Rāmānuja.
 1956.
 Nityagrantham.
 In P. B. Annangarachariar Swamy, ed., Śrībhagavadrāmānuja granthamālā, 181–88.
 Kancheepuram: Granthamala Office.
-Rāmānuja.
+- Rāmānuja.
 1971 [1956].
 The Nityam, as contained in the Śrīrāmānujagranthamālā (eds.
 P. B. Annangarachariar Sriman and Akkarakkani Sampathkumaracharya Swamy).
 Srirangam: Sriharinamamudralaya.
-Rāmānuja.
+- Rāmānuja.
 1976.
 Gadyavyākyānaṅkaḷ, with the commentaries of Sudarśanācārya in Sanskrit and of Periyavāccān¯pil˙l˙ai in Manipravala (ed.
 K. Srinivasa Ayyangar Swami), and further explication by the editor.
 Tricchi: Srinivasam Press.
-Rāmānuja.
+- Rāmānuja.
 1985 [1969].
 The Gītābhāṣya of Rāmānuja (trans.
 M. R. Sampatkumaran).
 Bombay: Ananthacharya Indological Research Institute.
-Rāmānuja.
+- Rāmānuja.
 2002.
 The Gadyatrayam, text in Sanskrit with the commentary of Periyavāccān¯pil˙l˙ai (trans.
 V. V. Ramanujam).
 Chennai: Sri Rangapriya Pathipakkam.
-Rāmānuja.
+- Rāmānuja.
 2009.
 Nityagrantha of Bhagavad Rāmānujācārya, with Vivṛti by N. S. Ramabhadracharya.
 Academy of Sanskrit Research Series, 59.
 Melkote: Academy of Sanskrit Learning.
 Rāmānuja.
 2010.
 The Nityam, with Tamil commentary by N. S. Krishna Ayyangar Swami.
 Included too is the Jīyarpaṭi Tiruvārātanakramam.
 Chennai: Sri Utaiyavar Kaimkarya Sabha.
-Rāmānuja.
+- Rāmānuja.
 2014.
 Nityagrantham, rendered in English by K. R. Krishnaswami.
 Included too is Śrī Parāśara Bhaṭṭar’s Kriyādīpā.
 Bangalore: A&K Prakashana.
-Rāmānuja.
+- Rāmānuja.
 2017.
 The Nityam, with Tamil translation by M. A. Venkatakrishnan.
 Included too is the Gadyatrayam.
 Chennai: Gitacaryan Publishing.
-Ramanujam, V. V. See Rāmānuja 2002.
+- Ramanujam, V. V. See Rāmānuja 2002.
-Rastelli, Marion.
+- Rastelli, Marion.
 2005.
 “Unaltered Ritual in Transformed Religion: The Pūjā According to the Ahirbudhnyasaṃhitā 28 and the Nityagrantha.”
 In Jo¨rg Gengnagel, Ute Hu¨sken, and Srilata Raman, eds., Words and Deeds: Hindu and Buddhist Rituals in South Asia, 115–52.
 Wiesbaden: Harrassowitz Verlag.
-Sampath, R. N. 1980.
+- Sampath, R. N. 1980.
 “Daily Routine According to Rāmānuja.”
 In, Studies in Rāmānuja: Papers Presented at the First-All India Seminar on Śrī Rāmānuja and His Social Philosophy at Śrīperumbūdūr on 21st and 22nd July 1979, 143–50.
 Madras: Śrī Rāmānuja Vedānta Centre.
-Sātvatasaṃhitā: Āṅgala-anuvāda-sahitā.
+- Sātvatasaṃhitā: Āṅgala-anuvāda-sahitā.
 2005–2009.
 Academy of Sanskrit Research Series, 48, 71.
 Melkote: Samskrita Samshodhana Samsat.
-123
-380 Francis X. Clooney
-Tatachariar, Agnihotram Ramanuja.
+- Tatachariar, Agnihotram Ramanuja.
 1976.
 “Vaiṣṇava Tradition.”
-Bulletin of the Institute of Traditional Cultures, Madras 20, 2: 43–62.
+Bulletin of the Institute of Traditional
+- Cultures, Madras 20, 2: 43–62.
-Vaṇgivaṁśeśvara.
+- Vaṇgivaṁśeśvara.
 1941.
 Nitya Grandha by Bhagavad Rāmānuja with Āhnikakārikā of Vaṅgivaṃśeśvara (ed.
 V. Ananthacharya).
 Madras: V. Perumal Chetty and Sons.
-Varadachariar, V., ed. and trans.
+- Varadachariar, V., ed. and trans.
 1978.
 Yatirāja-Vaibhava of Āndrapūrṇa (Vaṭuka Nambi).
 Triplicane: M. C. Krishnan.
-Vedāntadeśika.
+- Vedāntadeśika.
 1967 [1940].
 Pāñcarātrarakṣā (eds.
 M. Duraiswami Aiyangar and T. Venugopalacharya), with an Introduction in English by G. Srinivasa Murti.
 Adyar Library Series, 36.
 Madras: The Adyar Library and Research Centre.
-Venkatakrishnan, M. A. See Rāmānuja 2017.
+- Venkatakrishnan, M. A. See Rāmānuja 2017.
-Publisher's Note
-Springer Nature remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.

 123

+## Misc
 <details><summary>On Clooney</summary>

 > Kalavai once mentioned that he met a Sikh couple converted to pretonmatta by Clooney.
 That Sikh couple was from Texas.
 They made the mistake of asking what Kalavai would do if Jesus comes again.
 Kalavai said he'd take a gun and shoot the preta on the head.
 And he won't be arrested in Texas as it is self-defence.
 Their answer was "Talk to Clooney.
 He'll answer your doubts.."